sihyun-ahn/CS453-KGA/README.md

 pip install -r requirements.txt
 ```

+### LLM configuration

+> :warning: **Important**: To ensure that sensitive information, such as API keys and endpoints, are not exposed in your repository, it is important to add the `.env` file to the `.gitignore` file.
+This will prevent the file from being tracked by Git and uploaded to the remote repository.

+#### GitHub Marketplace Models configuration

+If you are using a Codespace and have access to [GitHub Marketplace Models](https://github.com/marketplace/models),
+PromptPex will automatically use `gpt-4o` from the github marketplace.

+#### Azure OpenAI configuration`

 - Configure Azure OpenAI keys and endpoint needs to be set by setting value of `AZURE_OPENAI_API_KEY` and `AZURE_OPENAI_ENDPOINT` in `./.env` file

 ```sh
 AZURE_OPENAI_API_KEY="your_key"
 AZURE_OPENAI_ENDPOINT="api endpoint"
 ```

-> :warning: **Important**: To ensure that sensitive information, such as API keys and endpoints, are not exposed in your repository, it is important to add the `.env` file to the `.gitignore` file.
-This will prevent the file from being tracked by Git and uploaded to the remote repository.

 ### Running local server